Why Construction Companies Fail (96% Do Before Year 10)

 Here’s why construction companies fail:

-Cash flow is king.
-Without a constant positive cash flow, construction companies and speciality contractors are finding it difficult to keep their doors open for business.
+Negative cash flow kills more construction companies than bad work does.
 Whether that be because they are struggling to pay for materials, meeting payroll, keeping up with advertising demands, or any other number of reasons.
+Projul’s invoicing and payment processing tools help contractors collect faster, with no per-user fees cutting into your margins.

 The billing price of each successful job must cover job costs, its share of overhead costs, plus a resonable profit.
 To build a sustainable construction company I recommend a minimun of 8% profit.
 Failing to charge enough on each job will soon lead to problem number one: insufficient cash flow.

-Outlining a cash flow protective payment schedule on estimates and customer contracts will set a construction company on the road to success.
+A structured payment schedule on every estimate and contract protects your cash flow from day one.
 A payment schedule that requires the company to finance parts of the job will consume cash flow.
 And in doing so, ultimately limit success.
 Instead, ensure that payment schedules cover, at minimun, job expenses and associated overhead.
+Projul’s estimating and invoicing features make it easy to set deposit requirements and progress payments, and contractors report a 32% profit increase with proper billing structure.

 In my experience, a 40% down payment on approved estimates and change orders works best.
 Have the customer follow up with weekly or biweekly progress payments that coincide with the percentage of completed work as outlined on the estimate.
 Customers rarely have a problem with well-documented and communicated payment schedules.